zachyboy12/zachyboy12.gitub.io/blog-posts/make-a-web-framework-with-python-part-3.md

         open(self.__file, 'w').write(''.join(new_contents))
 ```
 Whew!
 That was a tough ride!
-I have an exercise for you.
+Now, I have an exercise for you.
 Make an if_statement method for if statements in the Templater (or whatever you called it) class.
 Done?
-Cool.
+Cool, and congrats.
 You just made your first simple Template engine!
 # Conclusion
 That was short but I loved it.
 If you liked this blog post, be sure to stay tuned, because
 in my final part in this series, we are going to build a Database class to store and get data.